Mc-Zen/quill/docs/guide/quill-guide.typ

 ```
 )

 In the background, this works like a grid gutter that is set to `0pt` by default.
 If a length value is inserted between the same two columns on different wires/rows, the maximum value is used for the space.
-In the same spirit, inserting multiple consecutive length values result in the largest being used, e.g., a `5pt, 10pt, 6pt` results in a `10pt` gutter in the corresponding position.
+In the same spirit, inserting multiple consecutive length values result in the largest being used, e.g., inserting `5pt, 10pt, 6pt` results in a `10pt` gutter in the corresponding position.

-Putting a a length after the wire break item `[\ ]` produces a *vertical space* between the corresponding wires:
+Putting a a length after a wire break item `[\ ]` produces a *vertical space* between the corresponding wires:

 #example(
   ```typ